coryvisi/serverless-pdf-chat/docs/redshift_integration_guide.md

 ### Connector setup

-1. In the [Amazon Redshift query editor](https://console.aws.amazon.com/sqlworkbench/home#/client), create a user for the Data Catalog connection with a password.
+1. In the [Amazon Redshift query editor](https://console.aws.amazon.com/sqlworkbench/home#/client), create a user for the Data Catalog Connection with a password.

     ```sql
     CREATE USER glue_connector PASSWORD '<PASSWORD>';